Free plan: 1 conversion/hour, 1 file at a time

 +

 Upload the JPG file and the converter renders it onto PDF pages with sensible defaults: A4 / letter size, 1-inch margins, embedded fonts.
 Multi-page sources (DOCX, EPUB, XLSX) preserve their natural page breaks; single-asset sources (images) get one page each, auto-fit to the page.
+JPG is the JPEG standard from 1992, served under the .jpg, .jpeg and .jfif extensions alike, and after three decades it is still the format most cameras and most websites use for photographs.
+PDF is Adobe’s Portable Document Format from 1993, standardised as ISO 32000 and now the universal fixed-layout document.

 Yes for text-bearing JPG (DOCX, ODT, HTML, TXT) — fonts are embedded into the PDF so the output looks identical on every viewer.
 Image-only JPG (JPG, PNG) just centres the image on the page; layout is N/A.